SCOPE OF THIS CHAPTER

 When the Complaints Manager receives a complaint directly, this will be considered under Stage One and the Complaints Manager will:

-- Acknowledge the complaint within 3 working days, notifying the complainant of where the complaint has been forwarded and the timescale within which a response will be sent, and establish whether the child has or requires an Advocate;
+- Acknowledge the complaint within 3 working days, notifying the complainant that they have received their complaint and explaining the timescales within which a response will be sent.
+The complaints manager should establish whether the complainant has, or requires, an Advocate;

 - Notify the appropriate line manager;